logo

 Default handlerlink | top

-If no route is match, there are two ways which could occur.
-First is call default handler if method match of course.
-Default handler is set with default Application.decorator or Application.set_default method.
-Parameter is only method which is default in METHOD_HEAD | METHOD_GET too.
-Instead of route handlers, when method does not match, 404 error was returned.
+If no route matches, two scenarios can occur.
+The first is to call the default handler if the method matches.
+The default handler is set with the default Application decorator or Application.set_default method.
+The parameter is only the method, which also defaults to METHOD_HEAD | METHOD_GET.
+Unlike route handlers, when the method does not match, a 404 error is returned.

 @app.default(METHOD_OPTIONS):